Welcome back to Inside Medicine!

 Hello wonderful Inside Medicine readers!

-Whether you’re a long-time subscriber or just joined us, I wanted to take this moment to re-introduce myself and this newsletter now that we have migrated over to Substack (effective today, November 15th).
+Whether you’re a long-time subscriber or just joined us, I wanted to take this moment to re-introduce myself and this newsletter now that we have migrated over to Substack.

 About me: I’m an emergency medicine physician working in a busy hospital in Boston and I’m a public health researcher.
 This puts me in the position to see the world of medicine and health through a unique lens.
 I’m here to share that view with you, and to give you unusual access to what’s really happening on the inside.

-Big splash: Starting this week, I will be writing Inside Medicine at least five days per week for a few months.
-Each week, one or two of the pieces will be “classic” Inside Medicine—big ideas, complex analyses of hot topics, and deep dives on important topics in medicine and public health.
+Content: I try to mix it up.
+Some articles are what we call “classic” Inside Medicine—big ideas, complex analyses of hot topics, and deep dives on important topics in medicine and public health.
 Cutting-edge insights from the data I’m devouring or, sometimes, reflections on my clinical work in the ER.

-The point is that you’ll be hearing from me, a practicing ER physician, every day.
+The point is that you’ll be hearing from me, a practicing ER physician, multiple times per week.

 Who should upgrade?
 Are you are one of my long-time readers and supporters?
 Or maybe you’re new and you’re just digging the vibe!
 Either way, if you can, and you feel that this is a worthy endeavor, I hope you’ll…